• Skip to primary navigation

 Can I cook this in advance?

-Yes, you can make this in advance and store it in an airtight container in the fridge for up to 4 days.
-To enjoy, reheat it in the microwave or in a pan on the stovetop on medium heat.
+Hoisin noodles can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To reheat, microwave or in a pan on the stovetop on medium heat until hot.

 • Vegan Asian Sesame Noodles